 This 3D model was created by surveying a 200 x 200 meter area with a laser.
 The red shows where the snow was higher relative to sea level.
 A collapsed seal lair is visible in the center of the image.
 The lair is in a drift with deeper snow.
-The laser only shows what happens on the snow's surface, it doesn't reveal the structure of the ice hidden beneath.
+The laser only shows what happens on the snow's surface.
+It doesn't reveal the structure of the ice hidden beneath.
 To learn what kind of ice features seals need, Ikaagvik Sikukun used a magnaprobe.

-Magnaprobe for ice roughness

-A magnaprobe is a pointy rod with a basket (like a ski pole) at the base.
-When the rod is pushed into the snow to the ice, the basket slides up resting on top of the snow.
+Magnaprobe for ice roughness A magnaprobe is a pointy rod with a basket (like a ski pole) at the base.
+When the rod is pushed into the snow to the ice, the basket slides up resting on top of the sow.
 Each time this is done the person holding the rod presses a button.
-Doing so records the snow depth while simultaneously taking a GPS location.
-Merging the laser 3D model with the snow depth from the magnaprobe tells us where the ice is rough and snow drifts accumulate more fully.
-Read about it at https://bit.ly/3oFXBkS
+Doing so records the snow depth while simultaneously taking a CPS location.
+Merging the laser 3D model with the snow depth from the magnaprobe tells us where the ice is rough and snow drifts accumulate.